"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

 \subsubsection{Self-Hosted Policies}

 The first type consists of vendors (\textit{n} = 66) whose policies contain no AI-related content and provide no alternative channels.
-This was most common for vendors in Gen-AI App and Data Science \& ML Platform categories, which contain a mix of vendors spanning those who do not believe AI security is new, and also those who do not see AI security as a priority issue.
-This uncertainty also extends to researchers.
+This was most common for vendors in Gen-AI App and Data Science \& ML Platform categories.
 Even when policies are silent, AI vulnerabilities may be accepted when they qualify under existing terms and conditions.

 For example, Cursor's policy does not mention AI vulnerabilities.
-However, Cursor has patched AI vulnerabilities \footnote{\url{https://github.com/cursor/cursor/security/advisories/GHSA-vqv7-vq92-x87f}} , such as ``\textit{Arbitrary code execution from Cursor Agent through a prompt injection.}'' Even though AI vulnerabilities may be accepted in practice, researchers must deal with the uncertainty.
+However, Cursor has patched AI vulnerabilities\footnote{\url{https://github.com/cursor/cursor/security/advisories/GHSA-vqv7-vq92-x87f}}, such as ``\textit{Arbitrary code execution from Cursor Agent through a prompt injection.}'' Even though AI vulnerabilities may be accepted in practice, this may not be clear to researchers.